Storer College: Storer College, Jefferson County, and West Virginia

 In 1867, that the charter of Storer should say "without distinction of race or color" was "fiercely debated" in the Legislature, and approval of the charter was delayed until March 1868.

-In 1881 the Legislature directed that the state finance the education of 17 prospective "colored" teachers, this being the number, relative to West Virginia's population, that corresponds to the ratio of white prospective teachers supported, to the white population.
+In 1881 the Legislature directed that the state finance the education of 17 prospective "colored" teachers, justifying this number as being equivalent, relative to West Virginia's colored population at the time, to the ratio of white prospective teachers supported by the state compared to its white population.

 Finances of the college

 The school charged only minimal tuition, $3 per quarter, or $20 for five years.
 Rooms were only $3 per quarter, so the students' main expense was for their board, estimated at $2–$3 per week.

 By 1881, the school had already passed through "severe financial embarrassments".